San Jose Earthquakes: Revenue and profitability

 At the beginning of 2013, the Quakes had 5,000 season ticket holders, and although revenues had been increasing, the Quakes stadium did not allow them to generate sufficient revenues to be profitable.
 Quakes management predicted in 2013 that season ticket sales would double once they move into their new stadium, and the Quakes would become profitable at that time.
 Management also stated that they are "pursuing independent revenue streams that will provide the team with real and lasting financial freedom."
 With the completion of their new soccer-specific Avaya Stadium, in early 2015 the Earthquakes reached their cap of 12,000 season tickets sold.

 Sponsorship

 Broadcasting

-From 2023, every Earthquakes game will be carried on MLS Season Pass on the Apple TV app.
+From 2023, every Earthquakes game will be carried on MLS Season Pass on the Apple TV app, with select national games on Fox or Fox Sports 1.
 Prior to the streaming deal, the Earthquakes were seen on TV across the Bay Area on a number of stations, with the most recent linear partner being cable outlets NBC Sports Bay Area and NBC Sports California.

 On the radio, all Earthquakes games are broadcast in English on 810 KGO (since 2023) and in Spanish on 1370 KZSF (since 2011).
-The English-language broadcast features Ted Ramey as the play-by-play announcer, and former Earthquakes goalie Joe Cannon as the color analyst.
-Carlos Cesar Rivera serves as the Spanish-language play-by-play announcer.
+The English-language broadcast features Ted Ramey as the play-by-play announcer, and former Earthquakes goalkeeper Joe Cannon as the color analyst.
+Carlos César Rivera serves as the Spanish-language play-by-play announcer, while former Quakes defender Ramiro Corrales is the analyst.